Skip to content

 neptune_callback = npt_utils.NeptuneCallback(run)

-By default, the callback logs all the plots from the optuna.visualization module and the Study object itself after every trial.
+By default, the callback logs all the plots from the optuna.visualization module, details of all trials, and the Study object itself.
 For how to customize the NeptuneCallback further, see More options.

 Pass the callback to study.optimize():